 The State President Hon Cyril Ramaphosa announced a 21 days national shutdown as of the midnight of the 26th March 2020.
 This is in light of the global pandemic Coronavirus that is ravaging the world.
+The level 5 lockdown was downgraded to a level 4 from 1 May 2020 but this still meant that no public meetings could be held.

-Therefore, once the lockdown has been lifted a detailed insert will be included in the local newspapers highlighting the Tabled 2020/21 Medium Term Revenue and Expenditure Framework (MTREF) thereby inviting comments from the public.
+A detailed insert was included the local newspapers highlighting the Tabled 2020/21 Medium Term Revenue and Expenditure Framework (MTREF) on 14 May 2020 and inviting comments from the public via email.
+Due to the timing thereof any pertinent comments received from the community will be documented and taken into account on the 2020/21 Adjusted Budget.